 5. Movement Type

-Wristwatches became popular later, but vintage wristwatches from luxury brands can often surpass pocket watches in value.
+Later, wristwatches became popular, but vintage wristwatches from luxury brands can be worth more than pocket watches.

-If you have an old watch at home, here’s how you can evaluate it:
+If you have an old timepiece at home, here’s how to evaluate it:

-For accurate valuation, consider consulting a professional antique watch valuer.
+For an accurate valuation, it may be worth consulting a professional antique watch valuer.

 Here’s why:

-However, not every watch will increase in value.
-It’s important to invest in recognized brands and well-maintained pieces.
+However, not all watches will gain value.
+It is important to invest in well-maintained pieces and recognized brands.

-Understanding antique watch value comes down to evaluating brand heritage, rarity, condition, craftsmanship, and market demand.
-Whether you own a vintage wristwatch or a classic pocket watch, proper research and expert appraisal can help uncover the true worth of your timeless investment.
+To determine the antique watch value, consider factors such as brand history, rarity, condition, craftsmanship, and current market demand.
+Whether you own a vintage wristwatch or a classic pocket watch, proper research and expert appraisal can help you discover the true value of your timeless investment.